 Steamboat Springs is about a 3.5-hour drive from Denver, but the most convenient flight is into Yampa Valley Regional Airport.
 It’s only about a 35-minute drive from downtown.
 Home to nearly 3,000 skiable acres, 165 trails, and “champagne powder” (smoother, dryer snow), it’s no wonder beginners and experts are drawn to this little slice of heaven.
 Steamboat Springs has produced an impressive 89 Olympians.
 I felt confident with our destination decision.

-Originally, I had dreams of sliding down the slopes in style on a snowboard, everyone encouraged me to ski instead.
+Originally, I had dreams of sliding down the slopes in style on a snowboard, but everyone encouraged me to ski instead.
 Holy cow.
 I’m so happy they did.
 Picking up our rental skis was intimidating to me.
 Clicking in my ski boot and trying to glide on these things was so foreign to my body.
 After my first ride down the bunny slope, I was shaking.
 But lucky for me, Steamboat Springs was the perfect spot for a first-time skier like myself.

 Ok, I know Steamboat Springs isn’t the only ski resort with private lessons, but they did have an incredibly friendly staff.
 Everyone we passed was eager to help, had a smile on their face, and genuinely loved what they were doing.
 Immediately, I was put at ease.